Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 Do Cats Eat Grass When They Are Sick?

-Here is the reality: eating grass doesn’t automatically mean your cat is ill; many healthy cats enjoy it.
+Here is the reality: Eating grass doesn’t automatically mean your cat is ill.
+Many healthy cats enjoy it.
 However, cats may learn that it soothes a sore throat or settles a stomach.

 If your cat is happy, grazing is likely just a quirk.
 But if the behavior becomes obsessive and is accompanied by lethargy, weight loss, or strange behavior, it could signal issues like inflammatory bowel disease (IBD).

-Is It Okay for Cats to Eat Grass?
+Is It Safe for Cats to Eat Grass?

 The short answer is yes.
 Generally speaking, moderate grazing is absolutely fine and natural.
 However, there are significant safety caveats.

-How to Manage or Stop Cats Eating Grass
+How to Stop or Manage Grass Eating

 • Grow Your Own Cat Grass: Provide safe wheatgrass, oat, or barley grass indoors.
 This satisfies cravings without the risk of lawn chemicals and saves your houseplants.